 Just as there are things you can and should do during an audit, there are many things you should never do in an IRS audit.
 For example:

-Never lie or submit false documents during an IRS audit.
+- Lie or submit false documents — Never lie or submit false documents during an IRS audit.
 Lying or providing false documents to an IRS auditor can be devastating and possibly constitute criminal conduct.
 An IRS agent is not necessarily hunting for fraud and criminal conduct, but lying or submitting false documents will invariably lead to a fraud referral.
-Even if the IRS chooses not to pursue a criminal case, such conduct could lead to a civil fraud penalty or other stigma that cannot easily be shaken
+Even if the IRS chooses not to pursue a criminal case, such conduct could lead to a civil fraud penalty or other stigma that cannot easily be shaken.

-You are not a pushover and you should not feel powerless against in an IRS audit.
+- Miss an opportunity to know what the agent is doing, should be doing, and why — You are not a pushover and you should not feel powerless against in an IRS audit.
 You have the right and should exercise it, to understand what, if, and why the IRS is doing something.
 If you don’t understand what is going on or where the auditor is finding support for their determination, ask.
-This will provide you with an insight to have a discussion as to whether they were right
+This will provide you with an insight to have a discussion as to whether they were right.

 At some point, an audit will be concluded.
 Generally there are 3 ways that an audit can end: